tirpur/smartkeyvalstore/README.md

 # smartkeyvalstore

+# Description
-Simple Distributed Key Value Store using Akka HTTP
+Simple Distributed Key Value Store using Akka HTTP with following highlights:

-Features:
-1. RESTful APIs for add, remove and fetch the keys
+1. RESTful APIs to add, remove and fetch the keys.
 2. Distributed i.e can be run as multiple instances with replication across all the peers.

-How to use:
+# Environment
+1. Uses SBT for build and dependency management.
+2. Compile and tested using Scala 2.12.x
+3. Uses scalatest for unit tests
+4. Uses JSON format for input as well as the response.

+# Usage
+1. To run the server:
 sbt run
-It starts the server at port 8080
+It starts the server at default port 8080 and binds on all the interfaces.
-To run it on a different port
-sbt -Ddkv.server.port=<PORT> run
+To run it on a different port: sbt -Ddkv.server.port=<PORT> run
 To give list of peer end points which will have data replicated with us as below: sbt -Ddkv.peer.endpoints=<HOST1:PORT1,HOST2:PORT2..> run

-APIs:
+2. To test only run:
+sbt test

+# API Usage and examples
 1. Fetch a key
 URI: /dkv/<KEY_TO_FETCH_>
 Example: